Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Materials and methods

-We define a~\emph{state} of a~BN/PBN as an~$n$-dimensional vector $\mathbf{s} \in \{0,1\}^n$, where the $i$-th element represents the state of gene $x_i$ for $i \in [1..n]$.
-A~BN/PBN evolves in discrete time steps.
-It starts in an~initial state $\mathbf{s}_0$ and its state gets updated in every time step in accordance to the predictor functions.
-In this study, we focus on the asynchronous updating, which is preferable in the context of GRN modelling.
-Under the asynchronous scheme, a~single gene $x_i$ is selected and updated in accordance with its predictor function $f_i$ (BNs) or one randomly selected from $F_i$ in accordance with $\mathbf{c}^i$.
-The network dynamics can be depicted in the form of a~\emph{state transition graph}.
-Based on this concept of, we can introduce the notion of a~BN/PBN attractor.
+We define a~\emph{state} of a~BN/PBN as an~$n$-dimensional vector $\mathbf{s} \in \{0,1\}^n$, where the $i$-th element represents the state of gene $x_i \in V$.
+A~BN/PBN evolves by starting in an~initial state and updating it at discrete time steps in accordance with the selected predictor functions.
+Herein, we focus on the asynchronous updating scheme, where at each time step the state value for a~single gene $x_i$ is updated in accordance with a~randomly selected predictor function from $F_i$ in accordance with $\mathbf{c}^i$.

-\begin{definition}(State Transition Graph (STG)) A~state transition graph of a~BN/PBN of $n$ genes under the asynchronous update mode is a~graph $G(S,\rightarrow)$, where $S = \{0,1\}^n$ is the set of all possible states and $\rightarrow$ is the set of directed edges such that a~directed edge from $s$ to $s'$, denoted $s \rightarrow s'$, is in $\rightarrow$ if and only if $s'$ can be obtained from $s$ by a~single asynchronous update. \end{definition}

-\begin{definition}(Attractor) An~\emph{attractor} of a~BN/PBN is a~bottom strongly connected component in the STG of the network.
-A~\emph{fixed-point attractor} and a~\emph{multi-state attractor} are bottom strongly connected components consisting of a~single state or more than one state, respectively. \end{definition}
+The resulting network dynamics can be represented in the form of a~\emph{state transition graph} (STG).
+An~STG of a~BN/PBN of $n$ genes under the asynchronous update mode is a~graph $STG(S,\rightarrow)$, where $S = \{0,1\}^n$ is the set of all possible states and $\rightarrow$ is the set of directed edges such that a~directed edge from $s$ to $s'$, denoted $s \rightarrow s'$, is in $\rightarrow$ if and only if $s'$ can be obtained from $s$ by a~single asynchronous update.
+An~\emph{attractor} of a~BN/PBN is a~bottom strongly connected component in the STG of the network.
+A~\emph{fixed-point attractor} and a~\emph{multi-state attractor} are bottom strongly connected components consisting of a~single state or more than one state, respectively.
+We refer to Appendix~\ref{app:BN_PBN} for a~PBN example illustrating the notions mentioned in this section.

-\begin{example} We consider a~PBN of 4 genes $V=\{x_0, x_1, x_2, x_3\}$ regulated in accordance with the following Boolean functions:

-Under the asynchronous update mode, the dynamics of the PBN is governed by the STG depicted in Fig.~\ref{fig:stg}. \end{example}